Bug Reports

 file to be small, we still can use as much information from you as you’re willing to share.
 Tell us all!, including:

-- The version of quarto you’re running
+- The version of Quarto you’re running

 - The operating system you’re running